Inviting people onto Mastodon and the Fediverse

 If you do want people to sign up on the same server as you, there’s an “invite” feature on Mastodon which lets you invite them directly to your server:

-1. Log in on your server’s website
+1. Log in on your server’s website or the web app

 Some servers close themselves to new sign-ups if they get too full, but still allow existing members to generate invitations.
 If your friend is unable to sign up on your server directly due to it closing to new members, they may still be able to sign up if you send them an invitation.